HaveFunTrading/boomnet/README.md

 ## Design Principles

-BoomNet is structured into multiple layers, with each subsequent layer building upon its predecessor, enhancing functionality and abstraction.
+The framework is structured into multiple layers, with each subsequent layer building upon its predecessor, enhancing functionality and abstraction.

 ### Stream
-The first layer offers defines `stream` as abstractions over TCP connections, adhering to the following characteristics.
+The first layer defines `stream` as abstraction over TCP connection, adhering to the following characteristics.

 * Must implement `Read` and `Write` traits for I/O operations.
 * Operates in a non-blocking manner.
-* Integrates TLS using `rustls`.
+* Integrates with TLS using `rustls`.
-* Supports recording and replaying network byte streams.
+* Supports recording and replay of network byte streams.
-* Allows binding to specific network interfaces.
+* Allows binding to specific network interface.
-* Facilitates the implementation of TCP-oriented client protocols such as websocket, HTTP, and FIX.
+* Facilitates implementation of TCP oriented client protocols such as WebSocket, HTTP, and FIX.

 Streams are designed to be fully generic, avoiding dynamic dispatch, and can be composed in flexible way.